 Table of Contents

 Types of FBE Coated Pipes

-There are two varieties of FBE coated steel pipe: one-layer coated pipe and two-layer coated pipe.
+There are two varieties of FBE coated steel pipe: one-layer coated pipe and dual-layer coated pipe.

 FBE coated steel pipes are typically a single layer of coating applied to the steel pipe.
 The surface is rough and non-slip, which is ideal for a pipeline that will be covered with a concrete coating.
 This was accomplished through the use of a specific fusion bonded epoxy powder that was combined with solid epoxy resin and other adhesive materials to aid the pipe surface to adhere to the powder.

 Dual-layer FBE coating is a pipe coating that consists of two layers of FBE.
 The first layer is applied to the pipe by electrostatic spraying, and the second layer is applied by roller coating.
 Dual-layer FBE coating provides excellent protection against corrosion and abrasion damage.
 It is often used on steel pipes that are buried or exposed to the elements.
 Dual-layer FBE coating is also used on Pipe fittings, valves, and flanges.
 It can be installed on new pipe or retrofitted on existing pipe.
 Dual-layer FBE coating is an effective way to protect your investment and extend the life of your pipeline.